How can we help?

 Upon any termination, Hornbill shall use reasonable endeavors to assist in the migration of the customer’s data and documents to another system within 20 working days.
 Such assistance is subject to Hornbill’s terms for time and materials consultancy services and its associated standard day rates.
 Hornbill also agrees that such estimates for work will be reasonable and appropriate to the scale of request received for such data.
 Hornbill will delete (see below) the customer data between 30 and 60 days after the termination date.
 This includes all backups and data relating to those backups (replications, keys, catalogs, etc.).

-A SQL data drop will be provided of your instance (all SQL Create\Insert statements for your data) and the copy of file attachments via Secure FTP within a password-encrypted ZIP.
-An email is then sent to the primary technical contact for the instance containing information about the data drop, along with the key required to unencrypted the content.
+A data export of your Hornbill instance will be provided on request (a number of CSV files of your data) on termination, and a copy of file attachments (which includes request attachments, email attachments, Document Manager documents, etc.) via Secure FTP within two password-encrypted ZIPs.
+An email is then sent to the contacts associated to the Hornbill instance containing information about the data drop along with the key required to unencrypt the content.

 Is it possible to restrict access to my Hornbill instance by IP address ranges?